NisoomV/SongListDatabse/README.md

 # SongListDatabse
-A database design of lists of songs scraped from https://digitaldreamdoor.com/ Technologies used: BeautifulSoup, python
+A database design of lists of songs scraped from https://digitaldreamdoor.com/<br/>
+Technologies used: BeautifulSoup, python<br/>
-Database: PostgreSQL
+Database: PostgreSQL<br/>